dantediclemente/todays-edm/README.md

   * Materialize.css
   * Last.fm API

 Home page pulls data from the Last FM API and displays it.
-If press the song it will take you to the page.
+If you press the song it will take you to the page.

-Playlist page has playlist cards with links to the Apple Music Playlists.
+Playlist page has playlist cards with links to the Apple Music Playlist.